 4. It has medicinal uses.

 According to Homegrown Herbs, the yellow flowers should not be taken internally, such as in teas, tinctures, elixirs, syrup, or honey.
 Only white or pink flower yarrows should be used for internal medicine.
-Also be aware that yarrow should not be taken internally by pregnant women.
+Yarrow should not be taken internally by pregnant women.

 5. Yarrow is edible and useful in crafts.

-Useful or not, yarrow is a joy to have in the garden!
+Yarrow is simply a joy to have in the garden!

 What’s your favorite reason to grow yarrow?